Testably/Testably.Abstractions/Docs/pages/README.md

 - Top-level navigation order is controlled by `sidebar_position` frontmatter on individual pages and by `_category_.json` in folder roots.
 - The landing page is `src/pages/index.tsx`; the feature cards underneath are in `src/components/HomepageFeatures/`.
 - Site-wide config (title, navbar, footer) lives in `docusaurus.config.ts`.

-When editing example pages under `docs/examples/`, keep them in sync with the source READMEs at the top of the corresponding `Examples/<name>/` folder of the repository.